A curious, Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to this recipe. Make Vegemite and Cheddar Muffins.

 Start by checking your local groceries to see if Vegemite is stocked there, especially stores with International aisles.
 Natural foods stores and specialty food shops are also good places to try.

-I admit that I had no luck finding Vegemite in our stores here in Vermont, though a few did have jars of Marmite.
+I admit that I had no luck finding Vegemite in Vermont stores, though a few did have jars of Marmite.
 In the end, I had to go to Amazon for my Vegemite, so that's always an option for you, too.
 It came in a little, squeezy tube!

 Vegemite vs. Marmite